orzklv/web/content/blog/static-flake/index.md

 };
 ```

-This will build our package and store contents inside `/nix/store/blablasomehashsum-ourweb-0.1.0` and then nix will point root for our `myblog.com` website to the very same location automatically.
+This will build our package and store contents at `/nix/store/blablasomehashsum-ourweb-0.1.0` and then nix will point root for our `myblog.com` website to the very same location automatically.

 Next, we apply the configuration, you may mention nix generating `acme-myblog.com.service` like services as nixos automatically handles all certification generation by itself and make sure everything works just as expected without having to touch anything.
 Upon completion, open your browser with `myblog.com` address and you'll see your website.